open-mmlab/mmaction2/docs/tutorials/customize_runtime.md

 #### 1. Implement a new hook

-There are some occasions when the users might need to implement a new hook.
-MMAction2 supports customized hooks in training (#xxx) since xxxx, thus the users could implement a hook directly in MMAction2 or their mmaction2-based codebases and use the hook by only modifying the config in training.
-Before vxxxx, the users need to modify the code to get the hook registered before training starts.
 Here we give an example of creating a new hook in MMAction2 and using it in training.

 ```python